-Sounds surround us.
-And as technology offers new opportunities and means to capture, twist, repurpose and subvert it, innovators and creators are increasingly looking to the sonic realm as a medium for artistic expression.
-In This Article we introduced some key practitioners and patrons of the flourishing global soundscape.
-This time we turn our attentions to some festivals, platforms and organisations creating and delivering the world’s greatest sonic experiences to earlobes in Australia and beyond.
+Previously, we introduced some key practitioners and patrons of the flourishing global soundscape.
+This time, we turn our attention to some festivals, platforms and organisations creating and delivering the world’s greatest sonic experiences to earlobes in Australia and beyond.